IoanaGabor/bachelor-thesis/README.md

 # Efficient Reconstruction of Visual Stimuli from fMRI Using Diffusion Models

 This repository contains the code developed as part of my Bachelor’s thesis *“Efficient Reconstruction of Visual Stimuli from fMRI Using Diffusion Models”*, submitted at Babeș-Bolyai University in 2025.
+The **[research component](https://github.com/IoanaGabor/efficient-vbd)** was accepted at **Innovative Perspectives on Computational Intelligence and Data Science ([InnoComp](https://innocomp.eu/)) 2025** and presented in a talk at [WeADL 2025](https://www.cs.ubbcluj.ro/weadl/invited-talks/).

 The project investigates the performance of **resource-efficient pipelines** for brain-to-image reconstruction.
 As a secondary goal, a **web application** was developed to enable direct interaction with the trained models.